Adele in Munich: Conception and creation

 Cory FitzGerald and Raphael Demonthy were the lighting designers for the concerts and Adele World, respectively.
-FitzGerald said that providing adequate lighting coverage across the expansive stage space was a "primary challenge" while he contemplated creating the appropriate ambience.
+FitzGerald said that providing adequate lighting coverage across the expansive stage space was a "primary challenge" as he contemplated creating the appropriate ambience.
 Adele's placements onstage could not be known in advance, which concerned him.
-The lighting team approached the overall look of the entire stage composition by seeking "to connect with the same type of audience intimacy" as in Las Vegas, despite a different context regarding the extent and number of participants.
+The lighting team approached the overall look of the stage composition by seeking "to connect with the same type of audience intimacy" as in Las Vegas, despite a different context in terms of the extent and number of participants.

 Audio system engineer Johnny Keirle, responsible for the audio setup throughout Weekends with Adele, was assigned to the German residency.
 From "an audio perspective", according to Keirle, everything was "tailored specifically" to the German residency while "targeting unique design criteria that were specific to both the venue and the creative/performance requirements".
 He designed the delay systems with the intention of each being powered by a single amplifier positioned under the delay platform to achieve a "clean and tidy footprint".
 Keirle studied in detail trends in Munich's atmospheric conditions and modelled "extreme potential" weather variations using the Soundvision and Network Manager programs to prepare for and electronically manage any meteorological disturbances on-site.
 The audio team and Britannia Row [Productions] collaborated to "custom-engineer and manufacture wind bracing solutions" to limit wind-induced stress on each "PA hang" in the venue.
-The creative team requested work on the audio system around the LED screen trim, which presented a significant technical challenge due to its height of over 21 m from the ground, consequently necessitating an unconventional design.
+The creative team requested work on the audio system around the LED screen trim, which posed a significant technical challenge due to its height of over 21 m above the ground, consequently necessitating an unconventional design.